 Knowing your LT can help customize your workouts as its a useful measure for deciding proper intensity for training and racing.
 The actual value varies between individuals and can be improved with regular exercise.
 This is because exercise leads to adaptations in skeletal muscle which prevent lactate levels from rising.
 Your body also becomes more efficient at using oxygen for energy.

 The good news is, it is now easier than ever to work out your LT thanks to wearable technology.
-There are a number of devices that will do the work for you by tapping into Firstbeat analytics to provide you with the necessary calculations.
-This includes the Garmin Forerunner 935, Fenix 5 (and 3) range, Forerunner 645 Music, Forerunner 630, Forerunner 735XT, Quatix 5, Tactix Charlie,
+There are a number of devices that will do this for you by tapping into Firstbeat analytics to provide you with the necessary calculations.
+This includes the Garmin Forerunner 245/245M, Forerunner 945 and 935, Fenix 5 (and 3) range, Forerunner 645 Music, Forerunner 630, Forerunner 735XT, Quatix 5, Tactix Charlie and MARQ collection.

 According to Firstbeat and as shown in the chart above, “your LT is detected by isolating deflections in your heart rate variability that correlate to key indications of how your respiration patterns respond to the intensity of your activity.”